 At the highest mountain peaks — far above the slopes where trees grow and where the air is thin and the frigid winds howl — dwell the reclusive goliaths.
-Quite few in number, not many can claim to have met one, though a few half dozen are scattered across the Barrens.
+Few folk can claim to have seen a goliath, and fewer still can claim friendship with them.
 Goliaths wander a bleak realm of rock, wind, and cold.
 Their bodies look as if they are carved from mountain stone and give them great physical power.
 Their spirits take after the wandering wind, making them nomads who wander from peak to peak.
 Their hearts are infused with the cold regard of their frigid realm, leaving each goliath with the responsibility to earn a place in the tribe or die trying.

 For goliaths, competition exists only when it is supported by a level playing field.
 Competition measures talent, dedication, and effort.
 Those factors determine survival in their home territory, not reliance on magic items, money, or other elements that can tip the balance one way or the other.
 Goliaths happily rely on such benefits, but they are careful to remember that such an advantage can always be lost.
 A goliath who relies too much on them can grow complacent, a recipe for disaster in the mountains.

 This trait manifests most strongly when goliaths interact with other folk.
 The relationship between peasants and nobles puzzles goliaths.
 If a king lacks the intelligence or leadership to lead, then clearly the most talented person in the kingdom should take his place.
 Goliaths rarely keep such opinions to themselves, and mock folk who rely on society’s structures or rules to maintain power.

 Among goliaths, any adult who can’t contribute to the tribe is expelled.
 A lone goliath has little chance of survival, especially an older or weaker one.
 Goliaths have little pity for adults who can’t take care of themselves, though a sick or injured individual is treated, as a result of the goliath concept of fair play.